kushal-here/eigenfaces/README.md

 Takes two face images and smoothly morphs one into the other by navigating through eigenspace — the mathematical space where faces live.

-## Why this is unique
+## Why this is interesting

-This project implements the full pipeline: mean-centering, SVD, projection, interpolation, and reconstruction.
+Instead of relying on pre-built PCA libraries, this project implements the full eigenfaces pipeline using only NumPy, including direct SVD on high-dimensional image data.

 ## The Math